Chevrolet Aveo: Other markets

 The Sonic had its Southeast Asian debut at the Bangkok Motor Show in March 2012, as both a 4-door sedan and 5-door hatchback, assembled at GM's facility in Rayong, Thailand in July 2012 as a 4-door sedan.
 Three trims were available, LS, LT and LTZ, in both the sedan and hatchback models (the LS would be available only with the 4-door sedan), and powered by the 1.4-liter engine with the option of 5-speed manual or 6-speed automatic transmission.
 Delivery of the 4-door sedan started in late of July 2012, and the hatchback followed in August 2012.
 The Thai-built Sonic was exported to other Southeast Asian countries like Philippines, Indonesia and Malaysia.
 Production ceased in 2015.

 The model was unveiled in Japan at the Summer Sonic 2011 event in QVC Marine Field, and went on sale in November 2011.
-Early models included the 5-door hatchback with a 1.6-litre I-4 Ecotec (115 PS) engine, and a 6-speed automatic transmission with TAPshift.
+Early models included the 5-door hatchback with a 1.6-litre, 115 PS Ecotec engine, and a 6-speed automatic transmission with TAPshift.
 The base model is based on the equivalent of North American LTZ trim level, while the LT model includes alloy wheels and metallic paint.

 The Sonic was also assembled at the GM Colmotores plant in Bogotá, Colombia, where it was initially introduced for the domestic market only and later also exported to countries in the Andean region.
 As of December 2012, production was also underway at the GAZ (Gorky Automobile Plant) plant in Nizhny Novgorod, Russia, but during 2015, the contract was discontinued.

 The Barina sold in Australia and New Zealand was sourced from South Korea and only available with the 1.6-liter Family 1 engine, with either a 5-speed manual or conventional 4- or 6-speed automatic.